Menu

 Pushing even a low volume of air through this small opening creates an area of low pressure, which pulls a much larger volume of air from behind the hoop, through the hoop.
 This essentially multiplies the volume of air the air purifier projects throughout the room.

-All Dyson air purifiers can be set to automatically oscillate back and forth on the x-axis.
+Dyson purifiers with a hoop at the top can be set to automatically oscillate back and forth on the x-axis.
 That is to say, they can be set to oscillate left to right.
+They can also physically be pushed to tilt up or down

-2. Dysons can be used as multipurpose appliances
+3. Dysons can be used as multipurpose appliances

 a. operating these units on their standard air cleaning modes provides a cooling effect giving these units the ability to double as fans.